joroni/metergroup-microsite/README.md

 ### Design Tokens

-Although Hylia has a pretty simple design, you can configure the core design tokens that control the colours, size ratio and fonts.
+Although meter has a pretty simple design, you can configure the core design tokens that control the colours, size ratio and fonts.

 ---